soundproofing foam

 Benefits of Boat Soundproofing

-• Better operational safety: Noise is distracting, and it masks other sounds that might point to danger.
+• Better operational safety: Noise is distracting and masks other sounds that might point to danger.
 For example, the typical smoke detector emits 85 dB of sound.
 You need to be able to hear smoke detectors no matter where you are on your boat at all times.
 By soundproofing the boat engine compartment, you can maintain safe noise levels and be able to hear alarms.

 • Improved insulation: Marine soundproofing insulation can reduce noise and help insulate your boat for a more comfortable experience.
 Many soundproofing materials like wool and fiberglass can help keep a boat cool in the summer and warm in the winter.
 With marine sound insulation panels, you’ll be able to enjoy your boat more year-round.